tailhook/vagga/docs/volumes.rst

    absolute (inside the container).
 This directive can't be used to expose some directories not already visible.
 This is often used to put some temporary directory in development into well-defined production location.

    For example::

        volumes:
          /var/lib/mysql: !BindRW /work/tmp/mysql

+   There are currently two prefixes for :volume:`BindRW`:

+   * `/work` -- which uses directory inside the project directory
+   * `/volumes` -- which uses one of the volumes defined in settings (:opt:`external-volumes`)

+   The behavior of vagga when using any other prefix is undefined.